SDBX2023/BigUInt-Metal-GPU/README.md

 # Current Goals
- - Find other people willing to help out, just a little bit.
+ - **Find other people willing to help out**, just a little bit.
  - *Ideally other people with an array of different hardware!*

- - Set-up a WikiMedia for the project.
+ - **Set-up a WikiMedia** for the project.
 [In Progress]
  - https://www.sdbx-recompression.tech/BigUInt-Metal-GPU/

- - Have some 'Required Reading', 'Recommended Reading', and 'Suggested Reading' categorisation.
+ - Have some '**Required Reading**', 'Recommended Reading', and 'Suggested Reading' categorisation.
- - Rank each of the following resources (below) from 0 to 100 (inclusive, so 101 all up possible scores)
+ - Rank each of the Resources (below) from 0 to 100 (inclusive, so 101 all up possible scores)
  - Rank each Resource (below) as Beginner, Intermediate, Advanced, Technical, Informational, 'Gaming Oriented', etc.

  - How Important is each resource to the project?
 [Matrix]